 Mocha vs Hot Chocolate: What's the Difference?

 Mocha and hot chocolate can look very similar in a mug because both combine chocolate and milk.
 The main difference is the presence of espresso.
 A mocha includes espresso as its base, while hot chocolate is purely a chocolate-and-milk drink.
-In many cafés, the drink may be listed as Caffè Mocha, which is simply the full name for a mocha.
+In many cafés, the drink may be listed as Caffè Mocha, which is the full name for a mocha.

 Mocha